mon-gmx/mon-gmx.github.io/extras/intrusive_thoughts.md

 So here I may speak up on things that are bit controversial... or that's the idea anyway

 Corporate world withers your soul.
 Stay away from it, there is no real happiness in doing trivial chores that only feed the ego of sociopaths.
-You can do much better somewhere else, you don't need that car, you don't need that 2 stories house, you don't need that premium subscription, you don't need an overpriced latte.
+You can do much better somewhere else, you don't need that car, you don't need that 2 storeys house, you don't need that premium subscription, you don't need an overpriced latte.

 ### I think I was a DEI hire, and I am fine with it